Instrument Sharpening by the RDH: The How and Why

 If an instrument appears to have less of a “bite” during an appointment, it would be ideal to stop and sharpen the instrument immediately.
 With habitual practice, it only requires a few strokes to restore an instrument’s cutting edge.
 However, if the instrument remains dull for an extended period of time, it will require recontouring, which takes longer to achieve, affects the instrument’s integrity, and creates unnecessary hand fatigue if sharpening by hand.

 Instrument retipping, or replacing the turning from the instrument shank and replacing it with a new turning into the used instrument handle, is yet another solution some may consider in regards to mainlining instrument sharpness.
-While this may sound ingenious, one study proves that retipping compromises the quality of the instrument.4 This will, in turn, effect the adaptation of the instrument and ultimately affect the efficacy of the procedure to the patient.
+While this may sound ingenious, retipping compromises the quality of the instrument.4 This will, in turn, affect the adaptation of the instrument and ultimately affect the efficacy of the procedure to the patient.

 Proper Technique Matters